-Students are expected to attend all class meetings and complete all work of courses for which they are registered; however, Salisbury University recognizes that students may experience serious medical issues, the death of a loved one, or other significant and unexpected life events during the course of an academic term.
+Students are expected to attend all class meetings and complete all work in courses for which they are registered.
+However, Salisbury University recognizes that students may experience serious medical issues, the death of a loved one, or other significant and unexpected life events during the course of an academic term.
 The Emergency Absence Policy aims to minimize the impact of serious life events upon students’ academic progress.
-The policy seeks to balance support for students in achieving their educational goals with the academic integrity of the curriculum and the principles of faculty academic freedom.
+The policy balances supporting students in achieving their educational goals with the academic integrity of the curriculum and the principles of faculty academic freedom.
 Please refer to the policy for additional details.

 Salisbury University contracts with Turnitin for plagiarism detection and deterrence in support of The Salisbury Promise and the Academic Misconduct Policy.
 As a condition of participating in this course, all required papers may be subject to submission for textual similarity review and plagiarism detection through Turnitin.
 All papers submitted to Turnitin will be included as source documents in the Turnitin reference database solely for the purpose of detecting plagiarism consistent with fair use principles under federal copyright law.
 You may be asked to directly submit certain written course requirements through MyClasses.
 The instructor may also submit a student's written assignment through Turnitin if the instructor, in good faith, suspects plagiarism.

 Use of Zoom for Remote Sessions